-Students should exercise great care in the selection of courses, and in particular, the selection of course levels.
-Students may select one or more course levels in their educational program, and they are encouraged to select courses that meet their needs, abilities and interests, as well as the Ministry of Education's diploma requirements.
+Students should exercise great care in the selection of courses, and in particular, the selection of levels of difficulty.
+Students may select one or more levels of difficulty in their educational program, and they are encouraged to select courses that meet their needs, abilities and interests, as well as the Ministry of Education's diploma requirements.